mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 ### User agreement

-SPPAS integrates the estimation of the Cohen's Kappa.
+SPPAS implements the estimation of the Cohen's Kappa.
 It is currently limited to the evaluation of this user agreement between labels of 2 tiers with the same number of intervals.
+It is under-development...